MaryanGelle/Productivity/readme.md

 </div>

 - ## Landing page image
-  - In my page, I utilize a hero image—an attention-grabbing visual centerpiece—chosen specifically to captivate users' attention and immerse them into the essence of my website from the moment they arrive.
+  - In my page, I utilize a hero image to be an attention-grabbing visual centerpiece, chosen specifically to captivate users' attention and immerse them into the essence of my website from the moment they arrive.

 <div align="center">
   <img src="assets/images/hero.png" style="background-color: black" alt="Horizon Photo">